 The Scrap Metal Theft Reduction Act was enacted by the Kansas Legislature and signed into law on June 12, 2015.

-2017 Senate Bill 149 amends the Scrap Metal Theft Reduction Act as follows:
+2019 House Bill 2248 amends the Scrap Metal Theft Reduction Act as follows:

-- The office of the attorney general is not required to establish and maintain a database collecting information on the sale of regulated scrap metal was transferred to the Kansas Bureau of Investigation and delayed until July 1, 2020.
+- The responsibility to establish and maintain a database collecting information on the sale of regulated scrap metal was transferred to the Kansas Bureau of Investigation and delayed until July 1, 2020.

-- The requirement that every scrap metal dealer shall forward information required for the database to the attorney general is suspended until after January 1, 2019.
+- The requirement that every scrap metal dealer shall forward information required for the database to the Kansas Bureau of Investigation is delayed until after July 1, 2020.

-- The authority of the attorney general to prescribe or collect a registration or renewal fee is suspended until after January 1, 2019.
+- The authority of the attorney general to prescribe or collect a registration or renewal fee is suspended until July 1, 2020.

-- The previous requirement that a person filing a scrap metal dealer registration be subject to a criminal history records check or fingerprinting is suspended until January 1, 2019.
+- The previous requirement that a person filing a scrap metal dealer registration be subject to a criminal history records check or fingerprinting was repealed.

-The attorney general is authorized to continue enforcing the following provisions of the law, violations of which are subject to a civil penalty of not less than $100 nor more than $5,000, until January 1, 2020, for each failure of a scrap metal dealer, employee, or agent:
+The attorney general is authorized to continue enforcing the following provisions of the law, violations of which are subject to a civil penalty of not less than $100 nor more than $5,000, for each failure of a scrap metal dealer, employee, or agent:

 - to obtain a copy of an identification card or document containing such identifying number from any person selling regulated scrap metal;